African wild dog: Ndebele

 The Ndebele have a story explaining why the African wild dog hunts in packs: in the beginning, when the first wild dog's wife was sick, the other animals were concerned.
-An impala went to Hare, who was a medicine man.
+An impala went to hare, who was a medicine man.
 Hare gave Impala a calabash of medicine, warning him not to turn back on the way to Wild Dog's den.
 Impala was startled by the scent of a leopard and turned back, spilling the medicine.
 A zebra then went to Hare, who gave him the same medicine along with the same advice.
 On the way, Zebra turned back when he saw a black mamba, thus breaking the gourd.
-A moment later, a terrible howling is heard: Wild Dog's wife had died.
+A moment later a terrible howling was heard: Wild Dog's wife had died.
 Wild Dog went outside and saw Zebra standing over the broken gourd of medicine, so Wild Dog and his family chased Zebra and tore him to shreds.
-To this day, African wild dogs hunt zebras and impalas as revenge for their failure to deliver the medicine which could have saved Wild Dog's wife.
+To this day, African wild dogs hunt zebras and impalas as revenge for their failure to deliver the medicine that could have saved Wild Dog's wife.